 - Diabetic control is severely inhibited by untreated periodontal infection, and diabetics are at a much higher risk of developing periodontal disease.

 Modern research is constantly teaching us how interconnected the mouth and the rest of the body are.
 Part of our commitment to addressing the whole-body health of our patients is educating them on how interrelated gum disease is to many other systemic illnesses and risk factors.
 For example, the oral bacteria that cause gum disease have been found in the clots of both stroke and heart attack victims, showing they enter the bloodstream from diseased gum tissue and cause damage elsewhere in the body.

 Because it is so common, the infection and inflammation from untreated gum disease is one of the most studied connections between poor oral and overall health risks.
 We develop a detailed treatment plan to treat the source of the infection and a customized maintenance program to help you maintain health moving forward.

 Healthier gums mean a healthier you.

 More than just a layer of atmosphere, we use ozone for a variety of treatments and procedures.

-We convert pure, medical-grade oxygen into ozone in our office with a special machine, which can then be used in gas, liquid (ozonated water), ozonated oil (ex: olive) form.
+We convert pure, medical-grade oxygen into ozone with in office equipment, which can then be used in gas, liquid (ozonated water), or oil (ozonated olive oil) form.
 Healthy body cells have anti-oxidative properties to avoid harm from ozone, but bad cells, including bacteria, mold, fungus, and viruses, do not, which allows us to use ozone to destroy them on contact.